 In this post, you are going to read about the main sites connected with the Nazi occupation.
-Most of them are in the historical centre, so very easy to visit.
-Yet, Jewish Quarter is you can already read a special blog post about it.
+Most of them are in the historic centre, so very easy to visit.
+Yet, Jewish Quarter you can already read a special blog post about it.

 Munich Pact and Hitler in Prague

 Once the country was under Nazi control, Hitler came to Prague.
-He spent there several hours, in the area of Prague Castle, where honour guard formed on the courtyard.
-He took the famous picture overlooking the city from the window of the palace.
+He spent there several hours, in the area of Prague Castle, where an honour guard formed in the courtyard.
+He took the famous picture overlooking the city from the palace window.
 This photo even became the official postal stamp.
 Hitler proclaimed the new name of the country, Protectorate of Bohemia and Moravia.
-Similarly, he also named a new governor, Konstantin von Neurath, who was in the office until 1941.
+Similarly, he also named a new governor, Konstantin von Neurath, who was in office until 1941.

 Sites to visit: